lumeland/lume.land/plugins/og_images.md

 [complete list of all CSS properties and HTML elements supported](https://github.com/vercel/satori?tab=readme-ov-file#documentation) by Satori.

-You can [use the Playground](https://og-playground.vercel.app/) for testing and experimentation.
+You can [use the Vercel OG Image Playground](https://og-playground.vercel.app/) for testing and experimentation.

 ### Fonts and configuration